tairasoul/SettingsAPI.VAProxy/README.md

 # SettingsAPI

-A settings API for VA Proxy.
+A mod settings API for VA Proxy.

 In progress.